Index

 staunch = Stalwart, Loyal

-Stoop = deign, resort; lower one's moral standards so
+Stoop = deign, resort; lower one's moral standards so far as to do something

 reprehensible.